nervosnetwork/force-bridge/docs/asset-migration-guide.md

 For historical reason, Yokaiswap uses omni-lock and Force Bridge uses pw-lock.

-When the Yokai wallet and Force Bridge are connected with the same Ethereum account, we can find the associated Nervos address in following places.
+If both Yokai Wallet and Force Bridge are connected to the same Ethereum account, the relevant Nervos address can be found as below.

 https://www.yokaiswap.com/